 Both beginners and experienced traders can find demo accounts useful.

 If you are a beginner, you need a demo account to get acquainted with live market conditions, trading fees, and your trading platform.
-It will also help you see how profitable your trading strategy is.
+It will also help you see how profitable your trading strategy is and the risks that come with it.

 If you are an experienced trader, you will definitely be developing new strategies.
 A demo account will help you to test out what works and what does not.